History of San Diego: Pre-European contact

+San Dieguito complex (~12000 BCE - 8000 BCE)

+The first inhabitants of the region are those of the San Dieguito complex.
+Hunter-gatherers who used scrappers, choppers, and knives.
+The people of the San Dieguito complex are considered Paleo-Indians.

-La Jolla complex (~8000 BCE – 1000CE)
+La Jolla complex (~8000 BCE – 1000 CE)

-The first inhabitants of the region were the people of the La Jolla complex, also known as the Shell Midden people, who lived in the region between 8000 BCE and 1000 CE.
+The next inhabitants of the region were the people of the La Jolla complex, also known as the Shell Midden people, who lived in the region between 8000 BCE and 1000 CE.

 Kumeyaay period (1000 CE – 1770s)

 Yuman groups began migrating from the east and settling the area, who became known as the Kumeyaay.
 The Kumeyaay scattered villages across the region, including the village of Cosoy (Kosa'aay) which was the Kumeyaay village that the future settlement of San Diego would stem from in today's Old Town.
 Other villages include Nipaquay (Mission Valley), Choyas (Barrio Logan), Utay (Otay Mesa), Jamo (Pacific Beach), Onap (San Clemente Canyon), Ystagua (Sorrento Valley), and Melijo (Tijuana River Valley).

 The Kumeyaay, in what is known as San Diego, spoke two different dialects of the Kumeyaay language.
 North of the San Diego River, the Kumeyaay spoke the Ipai dialect, which included the villages of Nipaquay, Jamo, Onap, Ystagua, and Ahmukatlatl.
 South of the San Diego river, the Kumeyaay spoke the Tiipai dialect, which was spoken in the villages of Kosa'aay, Choyas, Utay, and Melijo.